Carole Highlands Gardens

 inaturalist.org/projects/carole-highlands-pollinator-gardens

-Every plant we enter in iNaturalist is shown on a map, so you can see where other plants of that type can be found - in our neighborhood, our watershed, and around the world.
+Plants and critters that we enter in iNaturalist are shown on a map, so you can see where those species have be found - in our neighborhood, our watershed, and around the world.

 What's a watershed?
 It's where all the rainwater goes.
 The Carole Highlands Gardens are in the Sligo Creek Watershed, part of the larger Anacostia River Watershed.
 When it rains, everything that can be carried by water washes down into Sligo Creek; if it doesn’t get stuck there, it ends up in the Anacostia River.
 Read all about it: